markNZed/processism-react-three/storyboard.md

 For example, if we think of this entity as a particle, it’s subject to quantum forces that make its position and state uncertain.
 If it’s a concept, its meaning might evolve over time as new insights emerge.
 If it represents a person, consider how each of us is continually growing, learning, and experiencing life differently from one moment to the next.

 While we’re starting with the idea of an isolated entity to help build our understanding, it’s important to recognize that, in reality, nothing exists entirely on its own.
 Every entity is part of a larger network of interactions and relationships.
-In the philosophy of processism, we shift our focus from static entities to the dynamic processes that create and connect them.
+In the philosophy of process philosophy, we shift our focus from static entities to the dynamic processes that create and connect them.
 These processes—the ongoing interactions and relationships—are considered the fundamental building blocks of reality.

 As we move forward, we’ll explore how these processes intertwine to form the systems around us.
 This perspective invites us to see the world not as a collection of separate, unchanging objects but as a dynamic web of interconnected and evolving relationships.